 I had that amnio.
 My daughter still has the scar.
 Later on, I had both girls genetically tested again.
 They both tested negative for the extra "X," but the geneticist's said both girls would be carriers.
 Both girls will need to have their own babies tested, too.

 So what message do you walk away with….

 - Cowboy's nicknamed "Whiskey" may have skeletons in their closets, but seem to be genetically sound.

 - Be careful when you buy Guess genes - you never know what's in them pockets…

 - If I had known I had this gene - I probably wouldn't have had kids at all.

 - Everyone carries between 6 and 20 fatal genes.
-Be thankful if you and your baby are healthy.
+Consider it a Blessing if you and your baby are healthy.

 Lady Jewells (2010)